-As per Wikipedia, the name of the pass has come from Hamta Village located right below Sethan Village.
+As per Wikipedia, the name of the pass has come from Hampta Village located right below Sethan Village.

-Other than seasonal trekkers, the meadows and grasslands Hamta Pass are used by shepherds too, seeking high altitude grasslands in summer.
+Other than seasonal trekkers, the meadows and grasslands Hampta Pass are used by shepherds too, seeking high altitude grasslands in summer.

 There are two different itineraries you will find online for the paid tours: 4-day and 5-day.

-This is how a 4-day or a 5-day Hamta Pass Trek itinerary differs.
+This is how a 4-day or a 5-day Hampta Pass Trek itinerary differs.